mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ###### 24:10

 Oh, yes, here is a very good example.
 Zen Master said to his assembly: "One day," he said, "a hundred years after my death, I will be reborn as a cow at one of the farmers' houses in my village, down far from my temple.
 And then if you go there to see the cow, first look at his underarm.
-And then," it says, "You can find my name there." [*group laughs*] That is called Isan; his name was Isan.
+And then," it says, "You can find my name there." *[the group laughs]* That is called Isan; his name was Isan.
 (Probably Guishan Lingyou, Kuei Shan Lingyu, Jpn.
 Isan Reiyū, 771-853.)
 So if you see that, immediately you say, "Oh, this is Isan!"
 But it is not Isan.
 You've made a mistake if you say so, because it is not Isan; it is cow.
 So you say, "Oh, that is a cow, not Isan."
-But it's not cow; it's Isan. [*laughter*] And then, Isan said to the assembly: "How do you call me?"
+But it's not cow; it's Isan. *[laughter]* And then, Isan said to the assembly: "How do you call me?"
 How do you call it?
 Do you understand?
-Very practical, very practical. [*laughter*] How do you call it?
+Very practical, very practical. *[laughter]* How do you call it?

 For instance, there is a Katagiri.
-But this is not Katagiri, this is cow. [*he laughs*] But you say "cow"; it's not cow.
+But this is not Katagiri, this is cow. *[he laughs]* But you say "cow"; it's not cow.
 So for instance, everything is Buddha.
 So, everything is ... human beings buddha, floors buddha, trees buddha, Dan is buddha.
-So, monk says, "Shall I call you Dan?" [*group laughs*] So: Katagiri, Buddha, Dan.
+So, monk says, "Shall I call you Dan?" *[the group laughs]* So: Katagiri, Buddha, Dan.
 It's not Katagiri, or it's Dan.
 But it's not Dan; it's Katagiri.
 How do you call?

 That's sort of a Zen puzzle; but this is really based on Buddhist philosophy.
 A is A, but A is not A. But A is really A.